adrianogarru/server-siteup/README.md

 ### Server-Siteup

-#### Exential Server to check if service are up with log file.
+#### Essential Server to check if services are up with log file.

-The purpose of this script is to check the service status of Apache, MySQL and the HTTP request on the webpage, in case one of these service is down an email alert will be triggered, all the check will be saved in a log file.
+The purpose of this script is to check the service status of Apache, MySQL and the HTTP request on the web page, in case one of these service is down an email alert will be triggered, all the check will be saved in a log file.
 This script has been developed and tested on instance CentOS 8.

 **Author:** Adriano Garruba [website](https://adrianogarruba.com/) </br>